Howe truss: Physics of a Howe truss bridge

 The inner truss of a Howe truss is statically indeterminate.
 There are two paths for stress during loading, a pair of diagonals in compression and a pair in tension.
-This gives the Howe truss a level of redundancy which allows it to withstand excessive loading (such as the loss of a panel due to collison).
+This gives the Howe truss a level of redundancy which allows it to withstand excessive loading (such as the loss of a panel due to collision).

 Prestressing is critical to the proper function of a Howe truss.
-Diagonals are connected only loosely to the joints, and rely on prestressing to perform correctly.
+During its initial construction, the diagonals are connected only loosely to the joints, and rely on prestressing, done at a later stage, to perform correctly.
 Moreover, diagonals in tension can only withstand stress below the prestressing level.
 (The size of the member does not matter due to the loose fitting of the diagonal to the joint.)
-Proper prestressing is during construction is therefore critical in the correct performance of the bridge.
+Proper prestressing during construction is therefore critical in the correct performance of the bridge.

 Maximum stress is placed on the center of the chords when a live load reaches the center of the bridge, or when the live load extends the length of the bridge.
 Both the vertical posts and braces at the end of the bridge suffer the highest amount of stress.

 The stress affecting counter-braces depends on the ratio of live load to dead load per unit of length, and how the live load is distributed across the bridge.
-A uniform distribution of live load will put no stress on the counter-braces, while putting live load on only a portion of the bridge will created maximum stress on the center counter-braces.
+A uniform distribution of live load will put no stress on the counter-braces, while putting live load on only a portion of the bridge will create maximum stress on the center counter-braces.

 Because of the stress placed on the bridge, the Howe truss is suitable for spans 150 ft in length or less.
 No provision is made in a Howe truss for expansion or contraction due to changes in temperature.